Life in a Far Northern Town

 Hunger.

-The residents of Churchill are on high alert during this time that the bears are passing through.
+The residents of Churchill are on high alert during this time when the bears are passing through.
 House and vehicle doors are left unlocked should anyone need immediate shelter.
 An alert program is in place with a 24-hour emergency number that everybody knows.
-Gunshots are commonly used to scare those bears that get too close (in one day we heard six in the span of just a few hours).
-Large bear traps can be seen in some spots surrounding the town, and a bear “jail” even exists to house those who are not so easily deterred.
-The bears will be brought in while tranquilized and held up to thirty days; if the ice hasn’t formed on the Bay during that time, then they will be hoisted by helicopter to a location further north.
+Gunshots are commonly used to scare the polar bears that get too close (in one day we heard six shots in the span of a few hours).

 And journeys into open spaces are done under the watchful eye of someone with a rifle who knows how to use it.